microsoft/language-server-protocol/specification.md

 - if a client sends a request to the server and the client state changes in a way that the result will be invalid it should cancel the server request and ignore the result.
 If necessary it can resend the request to receive an up to date result.
 - if a server detects a state change that invalidates the result of a request in execution the server can error these requests with `ContentModified`.
 If clients receive a `ContentModified` error, it generally should not show it in the UI for the end-user.
 Clients can resend the request if appropriate.
 - if servers end up in an inconsistent state they should log this to the client using the `window/logMessage` request.
 If they can't recover from this the best they can do right now is to exit themselves.
 We are considering an [extension to the protocol](https://github.com/Microsoft/language-server-protocol/issues/646) that allows servers to request a restart on the client side.
-- if a client notices that a server exits unexpectedly it should try to restart the server.
-However clients should be careful to not restart a crashing server endlessly.
-VS Code for example doesn't restart a server if it crashes 5 times in the last 180 seconds.
+- if a client notices that a server exits unexpectedly, it should try to restart the server.
+However clients should be careful not to restart a crashing server endlessly.
+VS Code, for example, doesn't restart a server which has crashed 5 times in the last 180 seconds.

 ### <a href="#changeLog" name="changeLog" class="anchor">Change Log</a>